It Only Took 94 Hours in the Air and More Than 23,000 Miles on the Odometer!

-United States Air Force Captain James G. Gallagher and his crew (including two additional pilots and twice the normal crew complement) departed Carswell Air Force Base in Fort Worth Texas at 12:21 PM and headed east.
-The Lucky Lady II returned to Carswell 94 hours and one minute later (on March 2, 1949) after flying a total distance of 23,452 miles (37,742 kilometers).
+United States Air Force Captain James G. Gallagher and his crew (including two additional pilots and twice the normal crew complement) departed Carswell Air Force Base in Fort Worth, Texas at 1221 local time and headed east.
+The Lucky Lady II returned to Carswell 94 hours and one minute later (on 2 March 1949) after flying a total distance of 23,452 miles.

 The Lucky Lady II was a standard B-50A of the 63rd Bomb Squadron, 43rd Bombardment Group and was equipped with the normal B-50A defensive armament consisting of 12 50 caliber machine guns.
 The bomber did carry an additional fuel tank in its bomb bay to provide additional range.
 Even with the extra fuel capacity, the B-50 was refueled in midair four times by KB-29 tankers during the mission.
-Flown primarily at altitudes between 10,000 feet and 20,000 feet (3,000 to 6,000 meters), the first non-stop circumnavigation of the planet averaged only 249 miles per hour (401 kilometers per hour) groundspeed.
+Flown primarily at altitudes between 10,000 feet and 20,000 feet, the first non-stop circumnavigation of the planet averaged only 249 miles per hour! ground speed.

-The improvements to the basic B-29 airframe yielded an additional 50 to 60 miles per hour (80 to 97 kilometers per hour) in airspeed.
+The improvements to the basic B-29 airframe yielded an additional 50 to 60 miles per hour in airspeed.
 The most obvious visible differences between the B-29 and the B-50 were the considerably taller vertical stabilizer of the B-50 and the distinctive engine nacelles required for the R-4360 engines.

 Deliveries of the B-50A began in 1948 and Strategic Air Command utilized the aircraft as frontline bombers for only a short time.
 With the all jet-powered Boeing B-47 Stratojet coming off assembly lines so soon after the B-50 became operational, the Stratojet took over the bombing mission for SAC during the early 1950s.
 By 1955 the last of the SAC B-50 bombers had been retired.
 But that was not the end of useful service for the B-50.